Warm Up to Outdoor Living: Fireplaces and Heaters Can Make the Great Outdoors Even Greater

 - Choose a level spot.

 - Check for underground wires, cable or pipes.
+Protect and insulate those wires with heat shrink sleeves.

 - Since this will be a place to entertain and relax, make sure you allow for at least a three-foot distance between your seating area and the fire.